simon2383/Crowdfunding_ETL/README.md

 ## Background

-In this project, I practiced building an ETL pipeline to process crowdfunding data from Excel files.
-I extracted and transformed the data, created four CSV files, and then used the CSV files to create an Entity Relationship Diagram (ERD) and a table schema.
-Finally, I loaded the CSV files into a PostgreSQL database.
+In this project, we engaged in practicing the construction of an ETL pipeline for the purpose of processing crowdfunding data derived from Excel files.
+The data was extracted and transformed, resulting in the creation of four CSV files.
+Subsequently, these CSV files were employed to generate an Entity Relationship Diagram (ERD) and a table schema.
+Lastly, we proceeded to load the CSV files into a PostgreSQL database.

 ## Features